IntelRealSense/librealsense/src/media/readme.md

 }
 ```
 A **recorder** has the same functionality as a "real" device, with additional control for recording, such as pausing and resuming record.
-Note that while the recorder is paused, changes to extensions will not be saved, even if you resume recording afterwards.
-For example, if you change the camera’s exposure level from 0 to 1 while recording is paused, then in playback, the exposure level will always show 0.
-After calling Resume on a paused recorder, it will resume writing data and changes to the file.

 ----------
 #### Example: `rs2::playback`